thermal paper

 7. High-temperature place

-High-temperature places will cause the thermal paper to lose its shape, fade, and turn grey or black.
+High-temperature places will cause the thermal paper to lose shape, fade, and turn grey or black.
 That’s because the thermal paper is sensitive to high temperatures, causing it to change its properties.
-The same thing applies to places with high frictional forces that can cause heat, such as fingernails.
-Moreover, pressure by metal surfaces may have the same effect.
+The same applies to places with high frictional forces, such as fingernails, that can cause heat.
+Moreover, pressure from metal surfaces may have the same effect.

 8. Next to organic solvent

-Another way on how to keep receipts from fading is to avoid storing thermal paper next to solvents.
+Another way to keep receipts from fading is to avoid storing thermal paper next to solvents.
 These include liquids such as:

 • Alcohol